-The Consolidated Statements of Revenues, Expenses and Changes in Net Position provide information on the Foundation's financial condition and changes year-over-year.
+The Statements of Revenues, Expenses and Changes in Net Position provide information on the Foundation's financial condition and changes year-over-year.
 Activities are classified as operating or nonoperating, with gifts and disbursements to UCSF and affiliates reported as operating revenue and expense, respectively, and investment results reported as nonoperating revenue or expense.
-Unlike for-profit enterprises, a decrease in net position in the Consolidated Statements of Revenues, Expenses and Changes in Net Position is not necessarily indicative of poor financial performance because the Foundation's mandate is to make disbursements in support of UCSF's mission.
+Unlike for-profit enterprises, a decrease in net position in the Statements of Revenues, Expenses and Changes in Net Position is not necessarily indicative of poor financial performance because the Foundation's mandate is to make disbursements in support of UCSF's mission.

-Investment Company results are consolidated with those of the Foundation, and its expenses are reported with the Foundation's operating results.
+Investment Company results are combined with those of the Foundation, and its expenses are reported with the Foundation's operating results.

-A summarized comparison of the operating results for 2020, 2019 and 2018 follows.
+A summarized comparison of the operating results for 2021, 2020 and 2019 follows.